nobodywasishere/vhdlref/_refs/assert.md

 chart-right: [Entity,Architecture] # for the right side of the chart
 chart2-left: "Sequential Statement" # for the left side of the chart
 chart2-right: [Process,Function,Procedure] # for the right side of the chart
-tags: [assert, note, warning, error, concurrent, unconditional, false, report]
+tags: [assert, severity level, concurrent, unconditional, false, report, statement - concurrent, message - unconditional]
 ---